- Almost half of Americans aged 55 and up have nothing saved for retirement.

 - The other 99% should try to start saving in tax-advantaged accounts, the sooner the better, to benefit from the power of compounding.

-Analysis from the U.S. Government Accountability Office (GAO) shows that about half of households headed by people age 55 and older have no retirement savings.
-The 2015 study, aptly entitled “Most Households Approaching Retirement Have Low Savings,” found that among households with some retirement savings, the median amount of savings is about $104,000 for households headed by those who are 55-64 and $148,000 for those ages 65-74.
+Analysis from the U.S. Government Accountability Office (GAO) shows that 48%, or nearly half of households headed by people age 55 and older have no retirement savings.
+First released in 2015 and updated in 2019, the study, aptly entitled “Most Households Approaching Retirement Have Low Savings,” found that among households with some retirement savings, the median amount of savings is about $104,000 for households headed by those who are 55-64 and $148,000 for those ages 65-74.
 That, according to the GAO, is “equivalent to an inflation-protected annuity of $310 and $649 per month, respectively.”

-Meanwhile—and this won’t come as a surprise—the top 1 percent of families are much better prepared for retirement, at least financially speaking.
-One-percenters, by the way, are families with an adjusted gross income of at least $465,626 (for the 2014 tax year), according to statistical data from the Internal Revenue Service.
+Meanwhile—and this won’t come as a surprise—the top 1% of families are much better prepared for retirement, at least financially speaking.
+One-percenters, by the way, are families with an adjusted gross income of at least $480,804 (for the 2016 tax year), according to statistical data from the Internal Revenue Service.

 Just how much savings are we talking about?
-A 2016 report from the Economic Policy Institute (EPI) writes that the top 1 percent of working-age (32-61) families had $1,080,000 or more in retirement accounts, which include 401(k)s, IRAs and Keogh plans.
-By comparison, the same report found that the median working-age family had only $5,000 saved—equal to about 0.46 percent of that $1,080,000 figure.
+A 2016 report from the Economic Policy Institute (EPI) writes that the top 1% of working-age (32-61) families had $1.08 million or more in retirement accounts, which include 401(k)s, IRAs and Keogh plans.
+By comparison, the same report found that the median working-age family had only $5,000 saved—equal to about 0.46% of that $1,080,000 figure.